curatorsigma/critic-format/TEI_subspec.md

 - skipped words, even when alliterations or other markers make a genuine mistake probable All of the above phenomena MUST be represented without emandation.
 See the later sections for the correct markup to use.

+## Text Structure
+Text is structured as three levels of nested divs:
+- page (represented by a `div` with `type="page"`)
+    - column (represented by a `div` with `type="column"`)
+        - line (represented by a `div` with `type="line"`)
+        - Every block of normal text MUST be enclosed in `<p>` unless it is special in some way (see below for special cases).
+For the page-level, the `n` attribute MUST be given and contain the name of the page.
+Page names SHOULD be a sequential number, or `{folio-nr}_{r/v}` for folios.
+In any case, page names MUST be in lexical order (i.e. a page appearing first in the reading order of the MS MUST have a lexically smaller name).
+Pages now missing from the MS SHOULD be given as an empty `<div type="page" n="{pagename}/>`.

+For column and line, the `n` attribute with the correct number SHOULD be given.
+If it is not given, the number is supplied sequentially, starting from 1.

 ## Defining the source Language {#Defining-the-source-language}
 - The source language MUST be defined for each part of the transcription.
 - The source language MUST be defined in the `xml:lang` attribute.